yohanalee/learnCDK/README.md

         ddb_table.put_item(Item=item_to_update)
         return _200(item_to_update)
 ```
-Let's deploy our changes
+Let's deploy our changes:

 ```bash
 $ cdk deploy --hotswap
 ```

-Output should be the following:
+Output should look like this:
 ![](images/cdk_deploy_hotswap2.png)

 Let's head over to **Insomnia** and create a new **PUT** request.